Financial Stability Roadmap

 Want to tackle your debt?
 Focus on these two strategies to take back control of your finances.
 Whether you want fast progress or to save on interest, the Snowball and Avalanche methods are the best ways to cut down debt.
 Pick your approach and start your path to being debt-free today!
 Learn More

 Expand your emergency fund to cover 3-6 months of expenses.
-This larger safety net provides a buffer against job loss or other major financial disruptions.
+This larger safety net provides a buffer against job loss or other major financial disruptions—ideally, a six-month emergency fund.
+If your six months of expenses are less than $10,000, you should save a minimum of $10,000.

 -